Women in STEM: Gender imbalance in STEM fields

 Studies suggest that many factors contribute to the attitudes towards the achievement of young men in mathematics and science, including encouragement from parents, interactions with mathematics and science teachers, curriculum content, hands-on laboratory experiences, high school achievement in mathematics and science, and resources available at home.
 In the United States, research findings are mixed concerning when boys' and girls' attitudes about mathematics and science diverge.
-Analyzing several nationally representative longitudinal studies, one researcher found few differences in girls' and boys' attitudes towards science in the early secondary school years.
+Analyzing several nationally representative longitudinal studies, one researcher found few differences in girls' and boys' attitudes toward science in the early secondary school years.
 Students' aspirations to pursue careers in mathematics and science influence both the courses they choose to take in those areas and the level of effort they put forth in these courses.

 A 1996 USA study suggested that girls begin to lose self-confidence in middle school because they believe that men possess more intelligence in technological fields.
-The fact that men outperform women in spatial analysis, a skillset many engineering professionals deem vital, generates this misconception.
+The fact that men outperform women in some measures of spatial ability, a skill set many engineering professionals deem vital, generates this misconception.
 Feminist scholars postulate that boys are more likely to gain spatial skills outside the classroom because they are culturally and socially encouraged to build and work with their hands.
 Research shows that girls can develop these same skills with the same form of training.

 A 1996 USA study of college freshmen by the Higher Education Research Institute shows that men and women differ greatly in their intended fields of study.
 Of first-time college freshmen in 1996, 20 percent of men and 4 percent of women planned to major in computer science and engineering, while similar percentages of men and women planned to major in biology or physical sciences.
 The differences in the intended majors between male and female first-time freshmen directly relate to the differences in the fields in which men and women earn their degree.
 At the post-secondary level, women are less likely than men to earn a degree in mathematics, physical sciences, or computer sciences and engineering.
 The exception to this gender imbalance is in the field of life science.

-Effects of underrepresentation of women in STEM careers
+Effects of under-representation of women in STEM careers

 In Scotland, a large number of women graduate in STEM subjects but fail to move onto a STEM career compared to men.
 The Royal Society of Edinburgh estimates that doubling women's high-skill contributions to Scotland's economy would benefit it by £170 million per annum.

 A 2017 study found that closing the gender gap in STEM education would have a positive impact on economic growth in the EU, contributing to an increase in GDP per capita of 0.7–0.9% across the bloc by 2030 and of 2.2–3.0% by 2050.